|The Frankfurt-Tipp rating:|

 |Genre:||Tragicomedy, Comedy, Drama|

-If you look up the word "outsider" in the encyclopedia, you should actually see a picture of Tom (François Goeske) there.
-At least the boy, who is always dressed in black and forms a stark contrast to the rest of the village community, has the feeling that nobody in this world can feel as alien as he does in this town, where in his opinion he is surrounded only by idiots.
-Even to Mike (Jannis Niewöhner), his best friend from childhood, he has no real wire anymore, since he only deals with cars and his girlfriend Maren (Emilia Schüle).
-And also his father Carsten (Wotan Wilke Möhring) is only a stranger for the 19-year-old boy, since he seems to live only for football and alcohol after Tom's mother has gone forever.
-When the boy misses his last chance to finish school, he finally feels lost.
-But then the attractive and committed teacher Sarah (Anna Fischer) suddenly appears in the career guidance and changes Tom's life in several ways.
-Not only does he think he has finally found another person in her who is on the same wavelength with him.
-She also provides him with a training job.
+If you look up the word outsider in the dictionary, there should actually be a picture of Tom (François Goeske).
+At least the boy, who is always dressed in black and already visually forms a stark contrast to the rest of the village community, has the feeling that no one in this world can feel as alien as he does in this town, where in his opinion he is surrounded only by idiots.
+Even to Mike (Jannis Niewöhner), his best friend from childhood, he has no real connection anymore, since he is only occupied with cars and his girlfriend Maren (Emilia Schüle).
+And his father Carsten (Wotan Wilke Möhring) is also just a stranger to the 19-year-old boy since he only seems to live for football and alcohol after Tom's mother has left forever.
+When the boy then blows his last chance to graduate from school, he feels finally lost.
+But then the attractive and committed teacher Sarah (Anna Fischer) suddenly turns up at the careers advisory service and changes Tom's life in more ways than one.
+Not only does he believe that he has finally found someone who is on the same wavelength as him.
+She also gets him a training job.
 But is working for a funeral home really the right thing for Tom?
 Or will he only succeed in finding his place in life through the daily confrontation with death?

-The actors also do their best to convince in this very special story about the search for a place in their own lives.
-Anna Fischer, as charming as ever, succeeds just as well as Jannis Niewöhner ("Rubinrot", "Doktorspiele"), who is currently very busy, and a great Clemens Schick as a Rockabilly undertaker with supernatural abilities.
-The main actor François Goeske also plays very well, but he looks a bit too disguised in his look to be really believable.
-And this is exactly where one of the problems of the staging becomes clear: in some aspects the look or the drawing of the character are too extreme clichés, which stands in strong contrast to the rather unadapted humor of the film.
+Also the actors do their best to convince in this very special story about the search for one's place in life.
+The as always charming Anna Fischer succeeds just as well as the currently very busy Jannis Niewöhner (Rubinrot, Doktorspiele) and a great Clemens Schick as a rockabilly undertaker with psychic abilities.
+Main actor François Goeske also plays very well, but he looks a bit too dressed up in his look to be really believable.
+And exactly here one of the problems of the production becomes clear: in some aspects too extreme clichés are used in the look or in the character drawing, which stands in strong contrast to the rather inappropriate humor of the film.